 Safe and Efficient Tahoe

-The Tahoe boasts an array of safety equipment as standard equipment -- everything from airbags to traction control and secure anchors for child seats.
-Chevrolet also offers Ultrasonic Rear Parking Assist and rearview cameras on upscale LTZ and Hybrid editions.
+The redesigned boasts an array of safety equipment as standard equipment -- everything from airbags to traction control and secure anchors for child seats.
+Chevrolet also offers all the latest safety technology, including parking sensors, blind spot monitoring, lane departure warning and cameras galore.

 The Armada really shines in the luxury features department.
 With available DVD entertainment system, Bose speakers, leather upholstery, heated seats and wood trim, the Armada provides sumptuous transportation.
 USB ports, Bluetooth connectivity and iPod compatibility are all standards features are well.